aravindjinna1/aravindjinna1/README.md

    - Email: aravindjinna1@gmail.com
    - LinkedIn: [Aravind Jinna](https://www.linkedin.com/in/aravind-jinna-48ba2a2a0/)
 😄 Pronouns: He/Him
-🕹️ Fun Fact: I once spent a whole weekend building a project... only to realize it already exists.
+🕹️ Fun Fact: I once spent a whole weekend for building a project... only to realize it already exists.

 🛠️ **Tech Stack:**
 - HTML, CSS, JavaScript